soheee-bae/Gatsby-Clean-Blog-Starter/content/About Blog/Quick Start/quick_start.md

 ### 4. Add your content

 You can write contents to blog in `/content` directory.

-You can add new directories
+As you add a new directory, it will be listed as new category in the navbar!

 ### 5. Fix meta data